foxfriends/game-engine/README.md

 *   Overlay rooms
 *   Movable and resizable viewports
 *   Texture pages and tile maps for managing images
-    *   Includes translator from [Tiled](http://www.mapeditor.org/) editor format to the JSON format used by this engine for easy tile map editing abilities
+    *   Includes (one way) translator from [Tiled](http://www.mapeditor.org/) editor format to the JSON format used by this engine for easy tile map editing abilities
 *   Sounds and music